nbrucy/git_tuto/git.md

 - Git is a “Control Version System” (CVS),
 - To take track of modifications on text files (source code but non only),
-- Can be used locally (as an archive) or with a remote server, like Gihub, Gitlab, Gitea for collaboration.
+- Can be used locally (as an archive) or with a remote server, like Gihhub, Gitlab, Gitea for collaboration.
 - Many development tools are now linked with git

 ![alt text](figures/git.png)